 Association Européenne des Étudiants en Médecine emsa-europe.eu | Rue Guimard 15, 1040 Brussels | info@emsa-europe.eu

-This policy was adopted by the 29th EMSA Autumn Assembly in Athens (Greece) on 4th September 2019.
-Valid until: 4th September 2022
+This policy was adopted by the 29th EMSA Autumn Assembly in Athens on the 4th of September of 2019.
+Must be reconsidered until: 4th of September of 2023.